Last updated on April 1, 2026

 Wooded Ridgeline

-The first token deck on the list, Jinnie Fay, Jetmir's Second offers a ton of explosive power from the command zone.
+One of the wider token decks on the list, Jinnie Fay, Jetmir's Second offers a ton of explosive power from the command zone.
 Most token generators are balanced for their cost by producing 1/1s.
-Jinnie Fay breaks that wide open by making 2/2s and 3/1s to build a force that out scales the amount of mana you’re putting into your spells.
+Anim Pakal, Thousandth Moon still makes 1/1s, but scales itself up and puts out an absurd amount of creature tokens.
+Jinnie Fay breaks those 1/1s wide open by making 2/2s and 3/1s to build a force that outscales the amount of mana you put into your spells.

-You’ll generally want to turn all your tokens into Cats.
-The haste is fantastic, and you’ve got a few cat lords like King of the Pride and Feline Sovereign that make the Cats more appealing than the Dog tokens.
+You generally want to turn all your tokens into cats.
+The haste is fantastic, and you’ve got a few cat lords like King of the Pride and Feline Sovereign that make the Cats more appealing than the dogs.

-The token deck leans on explosiveness and making a few tokens incredibly large by focusing on putting out a reasonable force and using finishers like Jetmir, Nexus of Revels, and Inspiring Leader to claw your opponents down.
+The token deck leans on explosiveness and makes a few tokens incredibly large and focuses the power of a reasonable force and finishers like Jetmir, Nexus of Revels, and Inspiring Leader to claw your opponents down.

 #2.
 Abdel & Candlekeep Sage Flicker